 How many photos will you take at my wedding?

 Most of our eight hour weddings yield 750+ final images.
 I do not limit the number of photos provided.
-I will provide you with all of the photos that do not have eye blinks, wardrobe malfunctions, etc.
+I will provide you with all of the photos that meet my standards.

 What type of editing do you do?
 Are “touch-ups” included?